BramBouma/aido/README.md

         - "--dry-run" option for testing purposes
         - multiple shell options (powershell and bash) rather than just bash
         - cross platform config using 'dirs' (XDG/AppData)
+        - changed default model gemini-2.0-flash (free tier limits on 2.0 flash is more than enough)

 # aido
 "prompt to command one-liner" ai cli tool for the terminal